AhmadHouraniah/FMDSP/FB42DSP/README.md

-This directory a DSP implementation.
+# DSP Implementation Module

+This directory contains a versatile DSP (Digital Signal Processing) implementation.
+The DSP module supports a variety of operations optimized for different computational needs, including multiply-add, multiply-accumulate, and accumulation operations.

+## Supported Operations

 The DSP supports the following operations:

-1-cycle N/2xN/2 + N multiply-add

-1-cycle N/2xN/2 multiply-accumulate

-2-cycle N/2xN + N multiply-add
-2-cycle N/2xN multiply-accumulate

-4-cycle NxN + N multiply-add
-4-cycle NxN multiply-accumulate

-For MAC operations, there is a built it barrel shifter where we set the direction and bits to be shifted The shift operation is applied on the stored data.
+- **1-cycle Operations:**
+  - N/2 x N/2 + 2N Multiply-Add
+  - N/2 x N/2 Multiply-Accumulate
+  - 2N Accumulate

+- **2-cycle Operations:**
+  - N/2 x N + 2N Multiply-Add
+  - N/2 x N Multiply-Accumulate

+- **4-cycle Operations:**
+  - N x N + 2N Multiply-Add
+  - N x N Multiply-Accumulate

+## Features

+### Pipelining

+The DSP module supports pipelining the final addition.
+The number of pipeline stages can be specified, allowing for flexibility and optimization based on the specific application requirements.
+The number of stages is determined by the parameter `pipeline_stages`, where the actual number of stages is calculated as `2^pipeline_stages`.

+### Barrel Shifter

+Included within the DSP module is a barrel shifter that shifts the stored data.
+This feature is particularly useful for MAC (Multiply-Accumulate) and accumulation operations, enabling efficient data manipulation and processing.

+## Important Notes

-Note: N should be an odd number, and we use the ceil of N/2 in our operations (e.g. 4c- 33x33, 2c-33x17, 1c-17x17 )
+- **Odd Number Width (N):** The width `N` should be an odd number.
+The operations use the ceiling of `N/2` in their calculations.
+For example:
+  - 4-cycle operation: 33 x 33
+  - 2-cycle operation: 33 x 17
+  - 1-cycle operation: 17 x 17

+By adhering to these specifications, the DSP module ensures optimal performance and flexibility for various digital signal processing tasks.